sagemath/sagewiki_to_gh-2022-10-10/cando.md

  * Basic arithmetic over finite extension fields is fast because of the Givaro library.

 == Graphical Interface ==
+ * A web-browser based graphical interface, which anybody can easily use or share.
+The GUI can also be used for any math software that SAGE interfaces with.
+ * A wiki with math typesetting preconfigured.

 == Group Theory ==